What is an RMA? How the RMA Process Works in Business

 3. Store Credit

-Where do you find the RMA Number?
+Where do I find my RMA Number?

 Who pays for Shipping on an RMA?